Physical Events

 How are maps and empire intertwined?
 How do maps reflect or challenge the power hierarchies of global empire?
 How can they reveal and elide the multiple minds and hands that go into making them?

-Our panel will take on these questions and more in an examination of the cartographies of empire in the modern periods.
+Our panel took on these questions and more in an examination of the cartographies of empire in the modern periods.

 Dr. Ed Armston-Sheret is a historian of exploration with a PhD from Royal Holloway, University of London.